The Ultraproducts of Quasirandom Groups: Introduction

-Non-abelian finite simple groups are not the only kind of groups exhibiting such a behavior.
-In this paper, the author will prove the existance of many classes of groups with similar results.
-Such a class is called a \emph{q.u.p class} of groups (see Definition~\ref{def:qup} and Theorem~\ref{main1}).
-It turns out that such a behavior has a very close link to the notion of quasirandom groups, defined by Gowers \cite{G}.
+In this paper, we shall show that non-abelian finite simple groups are not the only kind of groups exhibiting such a behavior.
+It turns out that such a behavior has a very close link to the notion of quasirandom groups, defined by Gowers \cite{G}, and the notion of minimally almost periodic groups, defined by von Neumann and Wigner \cite{vNW}.
+All representations considered in this paper are over $\C$.
+We shall informally say that a group is quasirandom when the group is $D$-quasirandom for some large $D$.

 \begin{de} For a positive integer $D$, a group $G$ is \emph{$D$-quasirandom} if it has no non-trivial unitary representation of dimension less than $D$. \end{de}